StateVoicesNational/Spoke/docs/HOWTO_INTEGRATE_TWILIO.md

 ### Note
 If you are using these instructions for an Heroku instance or AWS Lambda instance, replace references to <YOUR_NGROK_APP_URL> with your actual app url (i.e. examplespokeapp.herokuapp.com )

-1. If you are using these instructions for development, start [ngrok](https://ngrok.com/docs).
+1. If you are using these instructions for development (not Heroku), start [ngrok](https://ngrok.com/docs).
   - A reasonable command line for `ngrok` is `ngrok http -subdomain=<UNIQUE_NAME> 3000` (Replace <UNIQUE_NAME> with something likely to be globally unique.
 Use the same <UNIQUE_NAME> each time you start ngrok.
 If you use a different <UNIQUE_NAME> it will be necessary to change the configuration in Twilio.)
   - When you start `ngrok`, it will display the external-facing app URL.
 Use that below to replace <YOUR_NGROK_APP_URL>
 2. Create a Twilio acccount: https://www.twilio.com/